AMSolovyev/7_mistery_fix/README.md

 <h1> Quadratic Equations  </h1>

 <pre> Find roots with numbers a, b, c.
 You can use a descriminate. </pre>

-<pre> The script tests.py checks work quadratic_equation.py.
+<pre> The script tests.py checks work quadratic_equation.py.</pre>
-You can use in the script tests.py module quadratic_equation.py like this: from quadratic_equation import get_roots     </pre>
+<pre> You can use in the script tests.py module quadratic_equation.py like this:

+from quadratic_equation import get_roots     </pre>

 <h1> Project Goals </h1>